Poster

 West Ballroom A-D #5603

-Abstract: Cross-Validation (CV) is the default choice for evaluating the performance of machine learning models.
+Cross-Validation (CV) is the default choice for estimate the out-of-sample performance of machine learning models.
 Despite its wide usage, their statistical benefits have remained half-understood, especially in challenging nonparametric regimes.
-In this paper we fill in this gap and show that in fact, for a wide spectrum of models, CV does not statistically outperform the simple "plug-in" approach where one reuses training data for testing evaluation.
+In this paper we fill in this gap and show that, in terms of estimating the out-of-sample performances, for a wide spectrum of models, CV does not statistically outperform the simple ``plug-in'' approach where one reuses training data for testing evaluation.
 Specifically, in terms of both the asymptotic bias and coverage accuracy of the associated interval for out-of-sample evaluation, $K$-fold CV provably cannot outperform plug-in regardless of the rate at which the parametric or nonparametric models converge.
 Leave-one-out CV can have a smaller bias as compared to plug-in; however, this bias improvement is negligible compared to the variability of the evaluation, and in some important cases leave-one-out again does not outperform plug-in once this variability is taken into account.
-We obtain our theoretical comparisons via a novel higher-order Taylor analysis that allows us to derive necessary conditions for limit theorems of testing evaluations, which applies to model classes that are not amenable to previously known sufficient conditions.
-Our numerical results demonstrate that plug-in performs indeed no worse than CV across a wide range of examples.
+We obtain our theoretical comparisons via a novel higher-order Taylor analysis that dissects the limit theorems of testing evaluations, which applies to model classes that are not amenable to previously known sufficient conditions.
+Our numerical results demonstrate that plug-in performs indeed no worse than CV in estimating model performance across a wide range of examples.

 Live content is unavailable.
 Log in and register to view live content